russellgordon/ics3u-s1-2023-24/src/site/notes/Concepts/Lists.md

 Look at the code in the final screenshot above, of `PlayerListView`.

-It sure looks like we are repeating ourselves – five navigation links – otherwise identical, except for what page they lead to.
+It sure looks like we are repeating ourselves – five navigation links – otherwise identical, except for what player card they lead to.

 The solution to this repetition is another way to store values – that is something called an *array* or *list*.